- Name the exact task before you subscribe.

 Question 3: Whose job changes?

 - The job gets better.
-The person spends less time on the tedious part of their work and more time on the part they actually care about.
-This is the easy case.
-Adoption almost always follows.
+They spend less time on the tedious part and more on the part they care about.
+This is the easy one, and it's what good AI is for.
+The busywork comes off their plate, and they take to it fast.

-- The job changes substantially.
-The person now spends part of their day reviewing and editing AI output instead of producing the work directly.
-This can be fine — but it requires a real conversation.
-People didn't sign up to be proofreaders.
-Some will adapt well.
-Some will quietly resent the shift.
+- The job changes a lot.
+Now they spend part of the day checking and editing AI output instead of doing the work themselves.
+That can work, but it takes a real conversation.
+Nobody signed up to be a proofreader.
+Some folks adapt fine.
+Some will resent it, and you can't blame them.

-- The job becomes redundant.
-The AI replaces enough of the work that the role itself is in question.
-Be honest with the person involved, early.
-Pretending otherwise destroys trust in ways that outlast the tool.
+- The job goes away.
+The AI does enough of the work that the role itself is in question.
+Be honest with that person, early.
+Pretend otherwise and you break trust.

 Question 4: What does success look like in 30 days?

-If you can't define success at thirty days, you can't tell whether the tool is working.
+If you can't say what success looks like at thirty days, you can't tell whether the tool is working.

-A useful 30-day success definition is concrete and measurable:
+A good 30-day success line is concrete and measurable.

 - "By day 30, the operations lead is using this tool at least three times a week without being reminded."
 Adoption metric.